 Galápagos National Park

 You’ll find that many of the animals and plants found on the islands face extinction, in fact, they are home to 11 species of mammal not found anywhere else in the world!
-If you are a wildlife enthusiast, this may be your best opportunity to see some of the great preservation efforts in action and learn about some truly amazing creatures.
+If you are a wildlife enthusiast, this UNESCO World Heritage site may be your best opportunity to see some of the great preservation efforts in action and learn about some truly amazing creatures.

 Machu Picchu, Peru

 This incredible demonstration of Incan architecture sits high up in the Peruvian Andes Mountains and most of the original buildings have been restored since its construction in the 1400s.
-Taking the Inca Trail to Machu Picchu comes thoroughly recommended and we bet if it’s not you, you know someone who does!
+Taking the Inca Trail to Machu Picchu comes thoroughly recommended and we bet if it’s not you that wants to do it, you know someone who does or has!

 The Best European UNESCO Sites